10 Reasons to Visit Pittsburgh in January – Enjoying Winter

 Orchids at Phipps

-If you are in need of warmer thoughts this January, take a trip to Phipps Conservatory for their annual Orchid and Tropical Bonsai Show which starts on January 13th in 2024!
-This year's theme is Into the Mist and will delight you with flowers arranged with water and mist elements to highlight their beauty.
+If you are in need of warmer thoughts this January, take a trip to Phipps Conservatory for their annual Orchid and Tropical Bonsai Show which starts on January 11th in 2025!
+This year's theme is A Moment of Beauty and will delight you with, well, the beauty of these unique flowers!
 We expect it to be quite colorful as always!

 Bicycle Heaven and Johnny Angel's